PhD in Thermodynamics of Fluids

-Current position: Postdoctoral Researcher at Technical University of Denmark, Denmark
+Current position: Permanent Researcher at Technical University of Denmark, Denmark

-In 2015 Maria was awarded a Green Talent.
-The jury honoured her academic record and impressive achievements through a creative interdisciplinary approach in the field of renewable energy.
-After her participation in the Green Talents program, she was granted European funding to pursue her research project.
+After her participation in the Green Talents programme, she was granted European funding to pursue her research project.

 2015 Marie Skłodowska-Curie Fellowship